-Bits Field Name RW Description Data<29> BRTO RW Bus time-out response has been received from an instruction fetch transaction.
-Valid only for a instruction_access_error exception.
-Data <27:26> mITLB<1:0> > R/W mITLB error status.
-Either a multiple-hit status (mITLB<1>) or a parity error status (mITLB<0>) has been encountered upon a mITLB lookup.
-Valid only for an instruction_access_error exception.
-Data <25> NC R/W Noncacheable reference.
-The reference that has invoked an exception is a noncacheable reference.
-Valid for an instruction_access_error exception caused by ISFSR.UE, ISFSR.BERR, or ISFSR.BRTO only.
-For other causes of the trap, the value is unknown.
-Data <23:16> ASI <7:0> R/W ASI.
-The 8-bit address space identifier applied to the reference that has invoked an exception.
-This field is valid for the exception in which the ISFSR.FV bit is set.
-A recorded ASI is $80{16}(ASI_PRIMARY)$ or 04{16} (ASI_NUCLEUS) depending on the trap level (when TL > 0, the ASI is ASI_NUCLEUS.).
-Data <15> TM R/W Translation miss.
+Bits Field Name RW Description 15 ТМ R/W Translation miss.
 When $TM = 1$, it signifies an occurrence of a mITLB miss upon an instruction reference.
-Data <13:7> FT <6:0> R/W Fault type.
+13:7 FT<6:0> R/W Fault type.
 Saves and indicates an exact condition that caused the recorded exception.
-See TABLE F-9 for the field encoding.
-In the IMMU, FT is valid only for an instruction_access_exception.
-The ISFSR.FT always reads as 0 for a fast_instruction_access_MMU_miss and reads 01 16 for an instruction_access_exception, since no other fault types apply.
-Data <5:4> CT<1:0> R/W Context type; Saves the context attribute for the reference that invokes an exception.
-For nontranslating ASI or invalid ASI, ISFSR. $CT = 11{02}$.
-00{02} : Primary 01{02} : Reserved 10{02} : Nucleus 11{02} : Reserved Data <3> PR R/W Privileged.
+See TABLE F-10 for the field encoding.
+In the IMMU, FT is valid only for an instruction_access_exception .
+The ISFSR.FT always reads as 0 for a fast_instruction_access_MMU_miss and reads 01 16 for an instruction_access_exception , since no other fault types apply.
+5:4 CT<1:0> R/W Context type; Saves the context attribute for the reference that invokes anexception.
+For nontranslating ASI or invalid ASI, ISFSR.CT = 11{02} .
+00{02} :Primary 01{02} :Reserved 10{02} :Nucleus 11{02} :ReservedNote that the context attribute for Shared Context is not indicated in any case.When multiple hits involving a shared context are detected, the CT field indicates the attribute of the effective context.
+3 PR R/W Privileged.
 Indicates the CPU privilege status during the instruction reference that generates the exception.
-This field is valid when ISFSR.FV = 1.
-Data <1> ow R/W Overwritten.
-Set when ISFSR.FV = 1 upon the detection of a exception.
+This field is valid when $ISFSR.FV = 1$.
+1 OW R/W Overwritten.
+Set when $ISFSR.FV = 1$ upon the detection of a exception.
 This means that the fault valid bit is not yet cleared when another fault is detected.
-Data <0> FV R/W Fault valid.
+0 FV R/W Fault valid.
 Set when the IMMU detects an exception.
 The bit is not set on an IMMU miss.
 When the Fault Valid bit is not set, the values of the remaining fields in the ISFSR are undefined, except for an IMMU miss.

-TABLE F-9 describes the field encoding for ${\tt ISFSR.FT}.$
+TABLE F-10 describes the field encoding for ISFSR.FT.

-TABLE F-9 Instruction Synchronous Fault Status Register FT (Fault Type) Field
+TABLE F-10 Instruction Synchronous Fault Status Register FT (Fault Type) Field

 FT<6:0> Error Description

 01 16 Privilege violation.
-Set when TTE. $P=1$ and PSTATE.
-PRIV = 0 for the instruction reference.
+Set when $TTE.P = 1$ and $PSTATE.PRIV = 0$ for the instruction reference.

+0216 Reserved

+0416 Reserved

+0816 Reserved

-02 16 Reserved
+10 16 Reserved

-04 16 Reserved
+2016 Reserved

-08 16 Reserved
+40 16 Reserved